 Proposal Deadline: Wednesday, February 10, 2023

 Daemen University is pleased to announce the campus-wide 2020 Academic Festival to be held on Wednesday, April 5, 2023.
 The Festival is a celebration of the academic year through student presentations, exhibitions and performances.
-Students from all majors and faculty members will have the opportunity to present their academic and artistic achievements to the College community.
+Students from all majors and faculty members will have the opportunity to present their academic and artistic achievements to the University community.
 Because students and faculty should attend the Academic Festival, classes will not be held between 8 AM and 4 PM.
 Other special campus events will be scheduled in conjunction with the Festival.

 Each student proposal must receive a faculty sponsor's approval in order to be accepted by the Academic Festival Committee.
 You should consult with a faculty member prior to submitting a proposal.
 The faculty sponsor will provide guidance to support your preparation of a project, discussing your work-in-progress and offering suggestions for improvement.
 The faculty sponsor should determine that your work is of acceptable quality, based on the standards of that academic discipline.
 Your project should also meet all of the criteria appropriate to the submission category.

 Presentation - This is a presentation given jointly by 1 or 2 people (please supply the name of the other presenter on the submission form).
 You will be able to give a 20 minute presentation in a seminar/classroom setting in front of a group of faculty & students.
 You may use computers, technology or displays to enhance your presentation.
 You may ask for questions from the audience.
 Please see suggestions.